-Teachers will note errors that are made by many children and use them to inform future planning.
-These should be noted on the class flipchart for that lesson in a simplistic form.
+Teachers may wish to note errors that are made by many children and use them to inform future planning.
+These can be noted on the class flipchart for that lesson in a simplistic form.
 Areas of common difficulty will be addressed through feedback flipchart slides.